orborde/stellaris_micromanager/README.md

 Stellaris involves a lot of micromanagement that's pretty mechanical (e.g. remembering to use Festival of Worlds, checking that all your mining/research stations are built).
-This tool helps you keep track of all those details.

-The closest thing Stellaris has to a general-purpose API is its savegame format, so that's what this tool reads.
-[Turn on monthly autosave and run the tool in another window to watch your empire while you play](#monitoring-while-you-play)!
+This tool reads your saves to track those details and alert you when something needs fixing.
+[Turn on monthly autosave and watch your empire while you play!](#monitoring-while-you-play)

 # How do I run it?